 The Impact of Beer vs Wine on Blood Pressure

-Studies have shown that moderate consumption of beer and wine can have a positive effect on blood pressure.
-Moderate consumption is defined as one drink per day for women and two drinks per day for men.
-A study conducted by the Harvard School of Public Health found that moderate beer consumption was associated with a 4-point decrease in systolic blood pressure and a 2-point decrease in diastolic blood pressure.
+Numerous studies have demonstrated that moderate consumption of beer and wine can have a positive impact on blood pressure.
+For women, this means enjoying one drink per day, while men can have up to two drinks.
+A study conducted by the prestigious Harvard School of Public Health revealed that moderate beer consumption led to a 4-point decrease in systolic blood pressure and a 2-point decrease in diastolic blood pressure.
 Similarly, moderate wine consumption was associated with a 3-point decrease in systolic blood pressure and a 1-point decrease in diastolic blood pressure.

 The Benefits of Moderate Beer vs Wine Consumption